How to use cold outreach to generate B2B sales

 Test different types of templates on every 1000 leads.

-You will easily find out your best-performing templates with testing, but here is one more technique you can use to make them the best as you can.
+You will quickly find your best-performing templates with testing, but here is one more technique you can use to make them as best as you can be.

-Monitoring your competition will help you to see how are they doing their outreach, what are their unique value propositions and how they’re communicating and reaching out to their potential customers.
+Monitoring your competition will help you see how they are doing their outreach, their unique value propositions and how they’re communicating and reaching out to their potential customers.

-You can use the knowledge you find out to generate your own outreach templates with great competitive advantages.
+You can use the knowledge you find out to generate your outreach templates with significant competitive advantages.

-For example, if you monitor your competitors’ newsletters’ campaigns, you can find out what templates are they using and what are their unique value propositions.
+For example, if you monitor your competitors’ newsletters’ campaigns, you can find out what templates they are using and their unique value propositions.